Code-Institute-Submissions/Seaniboy2009-Project4v/README.md

 - a reminder function that sends the user an email 1 hour before the booking
 - ability of the app to combine tables together for larger group size
 - users to leave a review on the page
+- booking events
+- booking as a guest

 ## 5. Typography and color scheme
 - main scheme is black and white